 If I were to make a list of ‘top ten good movies with bad titles’, I think I’d have to include Anthropoid.
 It sounds as though it belongs to a really shoddy alien movie on SyFy Channel.
-But get past the off-putting title and you’ll find a genuinely thrilling tale of war and resistance.
+However, get past the off-putting title and you’ll find a genuinely thrilling tale of war and resistance.

-For those who don’t know, “Operation Anthropoid” was the code-name given to the Czech soldiers’ mission to assassinate Reinhard Heydrich, a high-ranking German Nazi, in 1941.
-Nicknamed the Butcher of Prague, he had to be taken out.
-Anthropoid depicts the lead-up to and the aftermath of Heydrich’s assassination.
+For those who don’t know, “Operation Anthropoid” was the code-name given to the Czech soldiers’ mission to assassinate Reinhard Heydrich, a high-ranking German Nazi, in 1941, and Anthropoid depicts the lead-up to and the aftermath of Heydrich’s assassination.
 Two agents – Josef Gabcik (Cillian Murphy) and Jan Kubis (Jamie Dornan) are at the centre.

 To date, I’m yet to see a war film that I haven’t liked.
 These films recreate some of the most significant moments in history, and they always bring an interesting perspective to military conflict.
-Anthropoid is no different, but I must point out that it only gets really good around the halfway mark.
+Anthropoid is no different.

-The first hour is VERY slow, as the characters and relationships are developed.
+The first hour is a slow-born, as the film takes time to develop the characters and their relationships with each other.
 There’s a lot of talking and gathering around tables to discuss the extreme risk of their mission.
-It’s a bit formulaic, but I suppose necessary for making the viewer care about these people.
-Basically, the first part of the film is about getting to know the characters and seeing how they operate undercover, but it doesn’t make for particularly compelling drama.
+It’s a tad formulaic, but necessary for making the viewer care about these people.
+The first part of the film is about getting to know the characters and seeing how they operate undercover, but it doesn’t make for particularly compelling drama.

 Thankfully, the last hour or so is a tense nail-biter.
 The film turns into a cagey thriller where there’s a constant sense of danger.
 As the action heats up and the Nazis start wrecking havoc, you are really invested emotionally.
 With Josef leading the mission opposite Jan, you hope to God nothing bad happens to them.
 They’re likeable, determined and courageous in the face of overwhelming adversity.
 Neither of them are cardboard heroes.
 They feel like real human beings and they’re emotions show along the way.